 Data import and export

-Support for incremental direct load to heap tables with unique indexes
+Incremental direct load supports heap tables with unique indexes

-Direct load is divided into full direct load and incremental direct load.
-When data already exists in the table, incremental direct load performs better than full direct load.
-However, previously incremental direct load did not support importing data into heap tables with unique indexes.
-The new version supports importing data into heap tables with a local unique index using incremental direct load.
+Direct load can be full or incremental.
+When data already exists in a table, incremental direct load performs better than full direct load.
+However, incremental direct load previously did not support importing data into heap tables with unique indexes.
+The new version supports incremental direct load for heap tables with a local unique index.

-Starting from V4.3.5 BP1, the system supports HASH partitioned direct load.
-Additionally, incremental direct load now supports concurrent loading across multiple partitions.
-However, if multiple import tasks have overlapping partitions, partition-level parallel import is not supported.
+Starting from V4.3.5 BP1, direct load supports HASH partition-level imports.
+Additionally, incremental direct load now supports concurrent partition imports.
+However, if multiple import tasks have overlapping partitions, concurrent partition imports are not supported.

 Performance optimization for direct load

-Through vectorization optimization, streamlined temporary file processing, and performance improvements in each stage, the import performance of the clickbench table has improved by 17% compared to V4.3.5.
+Through vectorization optimization, streamlined temporary file processes, and performance improvements in each stage, the import performance of the clickbench table has improved by 17% compared to V4.3.5.

 Support for reading HDFS files from external tables